www.tdmckinnon.com

 “I wonder…" says Bobby, coming out of his introspection, "if I can find out who these guys are?” and he goes into the next room to make some phone calls.

-I'm still sipping the same glass of malt, staring into the pale gold liquid, when he returns half an hour later.
-“Definitely not domestic,” he says.
+I'm still sipping the same glass of malt, staring into the pale, golden liquid when he returns a half hour later.
+“Definitely not domestic,” he tells me.
 “I should know the details in an hour or so.”
 We return to our meditations with another glass.

 It’s an hour to the minute when the phone rings and Bobby goes to answer it.
-Five minutes later, smiling from ear to ear, he comes back in and tops up our glasses before sitting down; letting out a relieved sigh, he said, “They’re a mob working out of New York: ‘Protect International’.
+Five minutes later, smiling from ear to ear, he comes back in and tops up our glasses before settling down; letting out a relieved sigh, he says, “They’re a mob working out of New York: ‘Protect International’.
 The team currently looking after Craven is a tight group of buddies; former ‘Navy Seals’.
 They're supposed to be here for another five days, when they're relieved by another team flying in from New York.
 But, guess what?
 Surprise, surprise… our Mr Victor Craven hasn’t been entirely honest… and I've just provided a more accurate picture.”
-Smiling, taking another sip of scotch, he gives another sigh.
+He smiled, took another sip of scotch and gave another sigh.
 “Now, we just wait for it to hit the fan.”

 Assuming they've taken Craven to a safe-house – which will give me a couple of days before they move him to another location – I act quickly.
 Big mistake!

-“Drop your weapon, now!” the order comes clearly over the loud hailer, and I freeze.
+“Drop your weapon, now!” the order comes clearly over a loud hailer, and I freeze.
 “Lie face down, spread eagle, on the floor… Now!”

-“My client has nothing to say at this point in time,” says Mr Franklin-Pierce, bringing me abruptly out of my reflective, introspection.
+“My client has nothing to say at this point in time.”

-“Open your mouth!”
-This from a prison guard half my age.
+“Open your mouth!” and this from a prison guard half my age.
 “Move your tongue to the roof of your mouth!...
 Lift your arms straight up in the air!”
 But of course the final indignation is to come.
 “Bend over and spread your arse-cheeks!”

 Sitting here in my cell, staring at the walls, I can't help wonder how the hell I came to this?
 What quirk of fate?
 What set of unfortunate circumstances brought me to this juncture?

-Born just after the Second World War to a coalmining family in Lampton, County Durham, my earliest clear memory is in our National Coal Board home.
+Born just after the Second World War into a coalmining family in Lampton, County Durham, my earliest clear memory is in our National Coal Board home.

 I started school last week and I’ll be five next week.
-I have a thirteen-year-old sister, Elizabeth, who gets Izy or lizy or Beth; an eleven-year-old sister Margaret, who gets Maggie or Megs; and an eight-year-old sister Josephine, Jo, Jo-Jo, or Jossie.
+I have a thirteen-year-old sister, Elizabeth, who gets Izy, lizy or Beth; an eleven-year-old sister Margaret, who gets Maggie or Megs; and an eight-year-old sister Josephine, Jo, Jo-Jo, or Josie.
 Oh yes, and my name’s John.
 I like my name because there’s not much you can do with John.

 “If you need anything at all, Annie, don’t you hesitate to ask,” I hear another woman say.
 And as Ma turns away the woman says quietly to another, “I feel bloody awful… I had to offer… but I’ve barely enough to keep body and soul together m'self.”